 The plaintiff's failure to comply with the method of review prescribed by this section deprived the circuit court of jurisdiction to hear the plaintiff's original action regarding election irregularities.
 Kuechmann v.
-LaCrosse School District, 170 Wis.
+School District of La Crosse, 170 Wis.
 2d 218, 487 N.W.2d 639 (Ct.
 App.
 1992).